-However, the AHA model requires stage-specific values for a and b for each of the adult-to-fry, fry-to-smolt, and smolt-to-adult life stage transitions.
-These a and b parameters can be calculated from basic life history characteristics and from parameters defined in the adult-to-adult BH model.
-Adult-to-fry productivity, $a{A \to F}$, is the product of NOR fecundity, e{NOR} , and NOR sex ratio (sxr):
+However, the AHA model requires stage-specific values for a and B for each of the adult-to-fry, fry-tosmolt, and smolt-to-adult life stage transitions.
+These a and B parameters can be calculated from basic life history characteristics and from parameters defined in the adult-to-adult BH model.
+Adult-to-fry productivity, $a{A\rightarrow F}$, is the product of NOR fecundity, e{NOR} , and NOR sex ratio (sxr):